YaruZeng/Glaciers-Data-Analysis/README.md

 ### 2. utils.py
 As with many real-world scientific datasets, the measurements can be inconsistent and contain errors.
-The file aims to raise errors with appropriate error messages when encountering data that appears to be wrong.
+The file is constructed to raise errors with appropriate error messages when encountering data that appears to be wrong.

 ### 3. test_glaciers.py
-Tests were written in Pytest to verify the functions behave as expected.
+Tests were written in Pytest to verify the functions behave as expected in the file.